Unity-Technologies/com.unity.multiplayer.docs/docs/reference/glossary/network-latency-management.md

-## Server rewind
+## Lag Compensation

-The server uses the latency of the player (including any inherent delay due to interpolation) to rewind time by an appropriate amount in order to determine what the shooting client saw at the time the shot was fired.
+The server rewinds time by an appropriate amount in order to determine what the shooting client saw at the time the shot was fired.

 ## Snapshot Interpolation